All Guides About Start Here

 +

-What should be on a micro SaaS landing page?
+What should be on a small SaaS landing page?

-Six essential elements: a headline that states who it's for and what outcome it delivers, a product screenshot or demo above the fold, a specific problem statement, one focused CTA, visible pricing, and at least one specific testimonial with a real name and outcome.
+Six things: a headline that says who it's for and what they'll get, a product screenshot or short demo at the top of the page, a clear description of the problem it solves, one button you want people to click, prices visible on the page, and at least one customer quote with a real name and a specific result.
 Remove anything else.

 +